-in 1997 and renamed the Federal Research Center at White Oak.
-The General Services Administration the Food and and Federal Drug Administration then began evaluating whether to construct consolidated facilities for the Food and the Federal Drug Administration (FDA) on a portion of the site.
-2 Construction of the consolidated FDA facilities began in 2001 and is still underway as of the writing of this staff report.
+Closure and Redevelopment: In 1995, the Defense Base Realignment and Closure Commission recommended that the Naval Surface Warfare Center be closed, and its personnel, equipment, and operations transferred elsewhere.
+The property was transferred to the General Services Administration in 1997 and renamed the Federal Research Center at White Oak.
+The General Services Administration and the Food and Drug Administration (FDA) then began evaluating whether to construct consolidated facilities for the Food and Drug Administration on a portion of the site.2 Construction of the consolidated FDA facilities began in 2001 and is still underway as of the writing of this staff memo.
 The construction and expansion of the FDA headquarters necessitated removal of many Naval Ordnance Laboratory buildings and structures.3

 Historic Resource Surveys: The Naval Ordnance Laboratory and Administration Building are not listed on the original 1976 Locational Atlas and Index of Historic Sites in Montgomery County Maryland.4 They are represented in historical surveys prepared from 1992 to 1997 to support the evaluation of whether to close the Naval Surface Warfare Center and construct consolidated FDA facilities.
-Based on information in one of these surveys, the Maryland Historical Trust in 1997 found that the Naval Ordnance Laboratory Historic District was eligible for listing on the National Register.5 Subsequently, a Section 106 consultation was undertaken.
+Based on information in one of these surveys, the Maryland Historical Trust in 1997 found that the Naval